 General Relativity and Cosmology

-PH2043 is a semester module in English language at Master’s level which is offered in winter semester.
+PH2043 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.